News & Events

 • Records Management

-The Wyoming SHRAB promotes the identification, preservation and dissemination of the state’s historical records, by encouraging and supporting ongoing training programs for state, tribal and local governments, local repositories, organizations, and others involved in records care in Wyoming.
+The Wyoming SHRAB promotes the identification, preservation, and dissemination of the state’s historical records, by encouraging and supporting ongoing training programs for state, tribal, and local governments, local repositories, organizations, and others involved in records care in Wyoming.
 The program is administered by the Wyoming State Archives, which is part of the Department of State Parks and Cultural Resources.

-To support its mission, WY SHRAB sponsors two workshops per year with the financial assistance provided through the National Historical Publications and Records Commission (NHPRC), a branch of the National Archives.
+To support its mission, WY SHRAB sponsors two workshops per year with financial assistance provided through the National Historical Publications and Records Commission (NHPRC), a branch of the National Archives.

 SHRAB sponsors workshops featuring experts in: